cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 #### **Notes**

-- Once SSO is set up in the Dashboard, Users should be invited via your SSO provider, not the Dashboard.
+- Once SSO is set up in the Dashboard, Users will need to be invited via your SSO provider, as the Dashboard invitation option will be disabled.
 - All SSO Users are initailly added with the
   [User Role](https://on.cypress.io/users#User-roles) of Member.
 If a User needs different User Role permissions, this can be changed via the Cypress Dashboard